oroinc/documentation/crm/admin_guide/index.rst

 .. <iframe width="560" height="315" src="https://www.youtube.com/embed/BxyzaOXwo0k" frameborder="0" allowfullscreen></iframe>

 Settings in Oro application can be managed on multiple configuration levels.
-Throughout the configuration guide, these levels are marked with the corresponding icons to help you navigate through the settings which are accessible via the **System > Configuration** menu and **Configuration** menu of the organization and user.
+Click on the links below to learn more about the settings accessible via the **System > Configuration** menu and **Configuration** menu of the organization and user.

 .. raw:: html